Helmut Bischoff: Early life

-Bischoff was born on 1 March 1908 in the town of Glogau in the Province of Silesia, then a part of the German Empire (now: Głogów, Poland).
+Helmut Bischoff was born on 1 March 1908 in the town of Glogau in the Province of Silesia, then a part of the German Empire (now: Głogów, Poland).
 He was the son of a prosperous metzgermeister (master butcher) and attended the Glogau Gymnasium.
-From 1923–1925 Bischoff was a member of Jungwiking, the youth-wing of the Viking League, an ultra-nationalist and antisemitic paramilitary group associated with the far-right Organisation Consul movement.
+From 1923–1925 Bischoff was a member of Jungwiking, the youth-wing of the Viking League, an ultra-nationalist and antisemitic paramilitary group that succeeded the banned far-right Organisation Consul.
 After graduating from gymnasium, Bischoff went on to study law at Leipzig University (where he was a member of the Leipziger Burschenschaft Dresdendia) and the University of Geneva.

 It was during his time as a law student that Bischoff first became active in the Nazi movement.
 He joined the Nazi Party in March 1930 (Member # 203 122) and the Sturmabteilung (SA) in 1933.
 After receiving his doctorate of jurisprudence (Dr. jur.), Bischoff returned to his native Lower Silesia and worked as an assessor at the district court offices in Schweidnitz and Strehlen.
 By 1934, Bischoff had also begun serving as a confidential informant (Vertrauensmann) for the Sicherheitsdienst (SD), the Nazi Party's internal intelligence service.